SebastianTroy/EoBE/README.md

  - Add global control for friction

 Add 3 mouth types,
- - ToothedMouth (circle touching body somewhere, pellets @ ~50% & eggs/meat chunks at ~75%, can bite swimmers for damage) perhaps it can only eat a fixed ammount per tick, with smaller bites being more energy efficient but doing less damage?
+ - ToothedMouth (circle touching body somewhere, pellets @ ~50% & eggs/meat chunks at ~75%, can bite trilobytes for damage) perhaps it can only eat a fixed ammount per tick, with smaller bites being more energy efficient but doing less damage?

 Add some effectors
- - Vortex generator, moves entities near to swimmer in a vortex pattern
+ - Vortex generator, moves entities near to trilobyte in a vortex pattern

 Add adjustable friction cooeficient (speed *= friction) so friction is between 0.0 and 1.0